Executions in Pakistan: Is ISIS targeting China?

 Michael Clarke is Associate Professor at the National Security College, Australian National University.
 He is the author of "Xinjiang and China's Rise in Central Asia: A History" and editor of "China's Frontier Regions: Ethnicity, Economic Integration and Foreign Relations."
 The views expressed here are solely his.

-(CNN)The deaths of two Chinese nationals in Pakistan suggest that as Beijing's strategic and economic footprint grows so too will the threats posed to Chinese interests.
+(CNN)The deaths of two Chinese citizens in Pakistan suggest that as Beijing's strategic and economic footprint grows so too will the threats posed to Chinese interests.

 These threats now include ISIS, which claimed it had executed the pair that had been in the province of Balochistan on business visas.
 Initial reports said they were teachers; Pakistan said this week they were missionaries.